mwahlroos/Nautiterm/README.rst

 The extension requires the following:

-- Python bindings for the Nautilus Extension Framework
+- Python bindings for the Nautilus Extension Framework (nautilus-python)
-- PYGObject, i.e. Python bindings for the GObject library
+- PyGObject, i.e. Python bindings for the GObject library
 - PyYAML

 On Fedora you can install the dependencies with the following command: